questionmark/qm-oap-docs/docs/_sources/deliveryodata/schedule.txt

 The Schedules discussed here are *not* related to the G_Schedule table and they are *not* related to the classic schedule entities created using QMWISe.

+The Schedule entity presents an alternative to creating :od:type:`Attempt` entities directly.
+It supports scheduling to participants and/or groups including creating exceptions to enable additional time or to reschedule individual group members.
+It also provides a way for your to safely limit the number of attempts the participant is allowed at an assessment without having to manage the information yourself in an external entity.

 The following call illustrates the simplest way to create a schedule called "Demo Schedule" for a the Group with ID 8320236::